Sustainable fashion: Environmental

+The fashion industry has significant environmental impacts, particularly in relation to greenhouse gas emissions, water consumption, chemical pollution, and waste.

-The fashion industry is the second largest polluter in the world, just after the oil industry.Globalization has made it possible to produce clothing at increasingly lower prices that many consumers consider fashion to be disposable.
+Globalization has made it possible to produce clothing at increasingly lower prices that many consumers consider fashion to be disposable.
 Developing countries typically produce the textiles and clothing for developed countries.
 In 2021, the Changing Markets Foundation released a report on the fashion industry's dependence on oil extraction.
 The report suggested that synthetic fibers in the textile industry account for 1.35% of global oil consumption.
+Fast fashion's model leads to significant over-production, textile waste, and heavy reliance on synthetic materials produced in fossil-fuel high factories.
+Research has pointed out that the need for constant new inventory puts strain on manufacturers, resulting in low pay and high population output.

 The usage level of fashion materials is 79 billion cubic meters annually.
 Only around 20% of clothing is recycled or reused; huge amounts of fashion products end up as waste.
 It has been estimated that in the UK alone, around 350,000 tons of clothing end up in landfills every year.
 The average American throws away nearly 70 pounds of clothing per year.
 Around 5% of the total waste worldwide stems from the textile industry.

 Microfibers are tiny threads that are shed from fabric.
 One study found that 34.8% of microplastics found in oceans come from the textile and clothing industry, and the majority of them were made of polyester, polyethylene, acrylic and elastane; but a study off the coast of the UK and U.S. by the Plymouth Marine Laboratory in May 2020 suggested there are at least double the number of particles as previously thought.
 Microfibers are also shed during wear and disposal.
 If no progress is made to reverse the effect, it has been calculated that there will be an increase of 850 metric tons of plastic debris in the ocean by 2050.
+Research has also shown that natural textile fibres shed microfibers during washing, wear, and disposal, contributing to fibre pollution in aquatic and terrestrial environments.
+While synthetic microfibers persist as microplastics, natural fibre microfibers differ in composition and degradation pathways.